brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Boquete

-Boquete is a cool mountain town surrounded by cloud forest, coffee plantations and Volcán Barú.
+Boquete is a cool mountain town surrounded by cloud forest, coffee plantations and Barú Volcano.
 It's great for hiking, and was actually cold which made it feel cosy.
-The town
+We were finally becoming sick of the free pancakes, so made use of the nice restauraunts in town with meaty BBQ's and huge platters from Dale Pues.
+There's nice parks and walks along the Caldera River, and we visited a chocolate factory and some cool souvenir shops.

+There's an easy local bus up the valley, which we used to access the Lost Waterfalls Trail.
+It was a little muddy and cold, but worth it to see the three huge drops.
+I swam in them all for a birthday video I was making, and Mairéad braved the best one.
+There were friendly dogs and cool bridges on the route, and we had it all to ourselves due to it being freezing cold up there.

+This was the end of the road for Mairéad & I, taking buses in opposite directions.
+We made plans to meet again, but neither of us realised how soon that would be.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca27.jpeg">